Ontario Institute for Studies in Education: Academics

-OISE/UT offers graduate programs in teaching, psychology, educational theory, history and administration, and Honours Specialist, technical education diploma, and Additional and Principal Qualification programs.
+Through the School of Graduate Studies, OISE offers graduate programs in teaching, psychology, educational theory, history and administration, and Honours Specialist, technical education diploma, and Additional and Principal Qualification programs.
 Master of Education and Doctor of Education degrees as well as Master of Arts and Doctor of Philosophy degrees are available.
 Master of Teaching degrees are also offered.
 OISE also offers a concurrent education program.

 As a result of the government's decision to extend teaching degree programs from existing one year into two years province-wide, OISE announced that they would shift towards graduate programs.
 By 2015, undergraduate teaching programs were eliminated and OISE became an all-graduate school.

 Partnerships

 OISE is a founding member of the International Alliance of Leading Education Institutes, which is an international organization of premier education institutes whose focus and mandate is to explore educational issues of global consequence, particularly in matters of teacher education and educational policy.
 IALEI membership is selective, limited, and by invitation only, based on a member's status as both a world-leading institute, including its "strength in breadth and depth of staff with exceptional publications and significant impact", and as a regional/national centre of excellence in teacher education and consonant educational research, amongst other criteria.